ryomoro/STORES_payment_sdk_ios/README.md

         NSLog(@"Completed transaction: %@", aTransaction);

         [aController dismissViewControllerAnimated:YES completion:nil];
-        CYLookUpTransaction(aTransaction.identifier, ^(id<CYTransaction> aTransaction, NSError *aError) {
-            if(aTransaction) {

         CYTransactionViewController *transactionViewController =
 	        [CYTransactionViewController transactionViewControllerWithTransaction:aTransaction
 	                                                               allowRefunding:YES]; // Change to NO to hide the refund button
 	    // Add a navigation controller to your project to make this work [self.navigationController pushViewController:transactionViewController animated:YES];
-            }
-            else
-                NSLog(@"Transaction not found: %@", aError);
-        });
     }

 After making a payment and tapping Done, you will see a `CYTransactionViewController` showing the details of the transaction.
 (You'll need to add a navigation controller to your test app to run the above snippet.)